Bar Beauty Medical

 • “What’s your protocol for a vascular event with filler?”
 The answer should include hyaluronidase on the counter, not in a drawer down the hall.

 • “What’s your touch-up policy?”
-Ours is free at the 2-week mark for toxin, included in your initial fee.
+Ours is free at the 2-week mark for toxin, included in your initial fee, as long as no promotion or discount was applied to your original treatment.

 About the result you want